 Treatment of anxiety

-There are a range of safe and effective treatments available for anxiety.
+There are safe and effective treatments available for anxiety.
 Whilst the treatment of anxiety can vary, seeking help early gives you the greatest chance of a faster recovery.

 If your anxiety is mild, you may experience a few symptoms and, whilst affecting your quality of life and ability to get things done, you are still likely to be able to function generally.
 If this is the case, emotional and practical support together with support counselling and/or psychological treatments can be very effective.